Co-orientable taut foliations in Dehn fillings of pseudo-Anosov mapping tori with co-orientation-reversing monodromy: Preliminaries

 \subsection{Branched surfaces}

-The branched surface is an important tool to describe foliations and laminations.
-We review some backgrounds on branched surfaces in this subsection.
-Our notations follow from \hyperref[FO]{[FO]}, \hyperref[O2]{[O2]}.
+Branched surfaces are an important tool to describe foliations and laminations.
+In this subsection, we review some background on branched surfaces.
+We refer to \hyperref[FO]{[FO]}, \hyperref[O2]{[O2]} for some expositions on branched surfaces.